classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/complimentary-bookings.md

 <br>

-# Complimentary Bookings & Free Tickets in Eventmie Pro FullyLoaded
+# Complimentary Bookings (FullyLoaded)

-Enable complimentary bookings to issue free tickets for any event in your Eventmie Pro FullyLoaded Laravel event management platform.
-Complimentary bookings are excluded from normal booking finances—they do not affect admin commission calculations or organizer earnings, making them ideal for external or promotional ticket distribution.
+Eventmie Pro FullyLoaded gives you advanced control over complimentary tickets—track, tag, and report on free entries for partners, sponsors, or VIPs.

+1. **Distribute/Partner Tags:**
+  - Assign complimentary tickets to specific partners or distributors
+  - Tag tickets for easy tracking and reporting
+2. **Comprehensive Reporting:**
+  - Monitor usage and redemption of complimentary tickets
+  - Export data for audits or partner reviews
+3. **Flexible Distribution:**
+  - Allocate tickets to sponsors, media, or VIPs with custom limits

 ---